palaeoware/revosim/revosim/docs/loggingsim.rst

 :\*speciesGenomeDiversity\*: This is the number of distinct genomes included within a species.
 :\*speciesID\*: REvoSim's ID for a species, which is useful for correlating statistics with the tree output by the software.
 :\*speciesMeanEnvironmentalFitness\*: The mean fitness of the species from the environmental fitness algorithm.
-:\*speciesMeanFitness\*: The mean fitness of the species from the environmental fitness allgorithm plus any interactions that impact on fitness.
+:\*speciesMeanFitness\*: The mean fitness of the species from the environmental fitness algorithm plus any interactions that impact on fitness.
 :\*speciesMeanRunningEnergy\*: This is the mean total lifetime energy of the organisms within a species (see :ref:`settingsinteractions`).
 :\*speciesMeanRunningStolenEnergy\*: This is the mean total lifetime stolen energy of the organisms within a species (see :ref:`settingsinteractions`).
 :\*speciesModalGenome\*: This outputs the modal genome of the species.